DiermeierWolfgang/BeeHiveLive/README.md

 At least there is a 1-Wire library that is compatible and with [some code I stole from this forum](https://forum.seeedstudio.com/t/xiao-esp32c6-and-the-ds18b20/293778/10) I was able to finally transmit my first external temperature reading from the ESP32C6 to Home Assitant!

-The downside is, it works as long as there is only one sensor connected, but I threw a little party by myself in the room anyways.
+The downside is, it only works as long as there are not multiple sensors connected on the same 1-Wire bus.
+I threw a little party by myself in the room anyways.
+Developing can be quite rewarding 0.5% of the time.

 <p align="center">
   <img width="366" height="315" alt="image" src="https://github.com/user-attachments/assets/8ababb56-84fd-47c7-bb09-aea204044e6e" />